-Combined Bachelor of Science in Information Systems and Master of Science in Computer Information Systems
+Combined Bachelor of Science in Information Systems and Master of Science in Applied Computer Science

-Qualified undergraduates may be admitted to a combined bachelor's/master's program and obtain both a B.S. in information systems and an M.S. in computer information systems within an accelerated time frame.
+Qualified undergraduates may be admitted to a combined bachelor's/master's program and obtain both a B.S. in information systems and an M.S. in applied computer science within an accelerated time frame.
 Students admitted to this program will count up to 12 credits of graduate work in partial satisfaction of the requirements for the undergraduate.
 After completing 120 credits and all requirements for the bachelor's degree, students are awarded a bachelor's degree.
 A minimum of 21 graduate credits must be completed after the 120 credits of the bachelor's degree.
-All other master's degree requirements must be met, including a graduate capstone.
+All other master's degree requirements must be met, including a graduate Capstone.

 - Overall GPA of 3.25 or greater

 - Student must have been admitted to the information systems program

 - 60 hours of academic credit have been completed or are in progress

 Admission decisions will be made by the school admissions committee based on the student's previous academic success in the school of computing, as indicated by GPA and grades in the foundation computing courses, as well as potential success in the graduate program, as indicated by the letters of recommendation, and the student's letter of intent.
 Decisions will normally be communicated to students within four weeks of submitting a complete application to the combined degree program.